 In the Division of Student Affairs, our goal is Inclusive Excellence: to champion a climate of respect that celebrates our differences and similarities.
 This includes, but is not limited to, ability/disability, age, culture, ethnicity, gender, language, race, religion, sexual orientation, gender identity, and socio-economic status.

 Every department in our division impacts the lives of our students and our broader University.
 That is why our collective commitment to diversity, equity, and inclusion makes a difference in the way ALL members of our community experience Niner Nation.

 Below are some of the many ways in which Student Affairs supports and leads diversity efforts on campus.
-Our work aligns with University-wide initiatives, particularly those identified in the UNC Charlotte Plan for Diversity, Access and Inclusion and the work of the Council on University Community.
+Our work aligns with University-wide initiatives, particularly those identified in the UNC Charlotte Plan for Diversity, Access and Inclusion.
 We hope you will return to visit this page as it expands.

 Community and Spaces

 UNC Charlotte's first designated meditation and reflection space opened in Fall 2017.
 This space started as a student-driven initiative, led by Interfaith Niners, a combination of student organizations, including the Muslim Student Association.
 These students advocated for and submitted a proposal to Chancellor Dubois requesting a designated space for students to pray, meditate, and use for spiritual purposes.